 - Abdominal pain or discomfort

-Tysabri may also cause serious side effects, including:
+Tysabri may also cause other serious side effects, including:

 - Increased risk of herpes infections, which may cause blindness, brain or spinal cord infection, and may lead to death